chemicalweaponsresearch/thermal_fogger/10-foreword.Rmd

 I am an abolitionist in multiple senses: I believe that the use of chemical weapons, police, and the carceral system should all be abolished, full-stop.

+Through this work, I have discovered an extensive history that makes me feel a deep connection to my protest elders who experienced thermal foggers decades ago.
+I hope that my work will bring light to their stories.
+We are but the most recent chapter in a long history of United States Law Enforcement using chemical weapons against its own people.

 ### Financial Statement {-}

 All work for this product was conducted by Dr. Juniper L. Simonis via internal time at DAPPER Stats.